beanbaginc/diffx/docs/spec/section-format.rst

 4 space indentation.
 This is important for keeping output consistent across JSON implementations.

+Metadata sections **must** end in a newline, in the section's encoding.

 .. admonition:: Design Rationale

    JSON is widely-supported in most languages.
 Its syntax is unlikely to